logo elektroda

 • White electronics enclosure with schematic symbol and screw terminal connector

 I wrote the softwares using ESP-IDF 5.5, without any bytes, apps or clouds.
 Control from a browser on/off + simple configuration.
-It is also possible to update the FW.
+There is also the possibility of updating the FW.

 To make things less rosy, the whole thing took a while.
 I am completely unfamiliar with web development, some 90% of my programming time was taken up with it.